 If your email account has been hacked, the first thing you should do is change your password.
 You should also enable two-factor authentication if it is available.
 You should then check your email settings to see if anything has been changed, such as the forwarding address.
 If you find any suspicious activity, you should report it to your email provider.

-You should also check your inbox and sent messages for any unusual activity.
-Hackers often use hacked email accounts to send spam or phishing emails to the contacts in the address book.
+You should also check your inbox and send messages for any unusual activity.
+Hackers often use hacked email accounts to send spam or other phishing attacks or emails to the contacts in the hacker access address book.
 If you find any suspicious emails, you should delete them and report them as spam.

 It is also a good idea to run a virus scan on your computer, in case the hacker installed any malware.
-You should also change the passwords for any other online accounts that you use the same password.
+You should also change the passwords for bank accounts and for any other online accounts with the same default password anyway.

 What is Cybersecurity?

-Cybersecurity includes the technologies, processes, and practices that are put in place to protect from cyber-attacks that are created to inflict harm against a network system or access data without authorization.
+Cybersecurity includes the technologies, processes, and practices that are put in place to protect from cyber-attacks that are created to inflict harm against a network system or when hackers gain access to data without authorization.

 The most beneficial kinds of IT security for your company will offer a comprehensive solution to protect against a variety of issues.
 Ideally, your solution needs the following to include: firewall, antivirus, anti-spam, wireless security, and online content filtration.